 Map and Cache have different filter interfaces: MapWanEventFilter and CacheWanEventFilter.
 Both of these interfaces have the method filter which takes the following parameters:

-- mapName/cacheName: Name of the related data structure. - entryView: EntryView or CacheEntryView depending on the data structure. - eventType: Enum type UPDATED(1) or REMOVED(2) depending on the event.
+- mapName/cacheName: Name of the related data structure. - entryView: EntryView or CacheEntryView depending on the data structure. - eventType: Enum type UPDATED(1), REMOVED(2) or LOADED(3) depending on the event.